melihbarisik/melihbarisik/README.md

 - 👋 Hi, I’m @melihbarisik
-- 🌱 I’m currently learning HTML, CSS, JS, Angular, Angular Material and Java
+- 🌱 I’m currently using Angular, React and Java
 - 📫 How to reach me barisik.melih@gmail.com
 - Linkedin: https://www.linkedin.com/in/melihbrsk/